About Natural Pozzolan Material

 This conundrum for fly ash use, widely acknowledged as a success story in recycling, infrastructure improvement and greenhouse gas reduction, is the basis for the

+resurgence in natural pozzolan use.
 Of the many new power plants currently on the drawing boards, the vast majority targeted globally for exclusion of combustion-based plants are to be powered by cleaner-burning gas.
 One after another, coal-fired plants are being shuttered or are being retrofitted for cleaner-burning fuels in the future, further squeezing an already tight fly ash supply.

 Given this situation, we believe the case, both business and environmental, has already been made.
 A clear return to the original standard of natural pozzolans for improving concrete is the logical choice.
 In fact, as design specifications for many important infrastructure projects now require the use of pozzolans in concrete, the production of natural pozzolans like Claystone International Sand, we believe will become more necessity than choice.